 - Complete the SSO setup in BlueConic

-Single sign-on offers your BlueConic users the convenience of logging into BlueConic via the identity provider that controls access to other apps at your site.
-SSO identity providers such as OKTA, OneLogin, or Google's G Suite let end users log in once and gain access to multiple applications.
+Single sign-on offers your BlueConic users the convenience of logging in to BlueConic via the identity provider that controls access to other apps at your site.
+SSO identity providers such as OKTA, OneLogin, or Google Workspace (formerly G Suite) let end users log in once and gain access to multiple applications.

 Once you enable SSO for BlueConic, BlueConic users at your site will no longer use the native BlueConic login page but will use your SSO provider to log in directly to BlueConic.
 When you add BlueConic to your SSO service, all BlueConic users for your tenant must log in via your SSO identity provider.
 You cannot enable SSO for only some BlueConic users.

-Identity provider: The SSO platform you use to manage identity and authentication at your site, for example OKTA, OneLogin, or Google G Suite.
-Steps below use G Suite to illustrate the setup procedure, but you can substitute your identity provider's details.
+Identity providers: The SSO platform you use to manage identity and authentication at your site, for example OKTA, OneLogin, or Google Workspace (G Suite).
+Steps below use Google Workspace to illustrate the setup procedure, but you can substitute your identity provider's details.
+To use SSO for BlueConic with Microsoft Azure Active Directory, see Configuring SSO via the Microsoft Azure AD gallery application.

 Service provider: BlueConic